 How to Keep Your Cat Safe

-The world we live in today has become less safe for animals than it has ever been in the past.
-People will purposefully hurt your pets if they can get their hands on them simply because they can; they get entertainment out of hurting someone that is a member of your family.
+The world we live in today is incredibly unsafe for our animals friends.
+People will purposefully hurt your pets if they can get their hands on them simply because they can - because it is amusing.

 Keep Your Cat Inside

 The best thing you can do is keep your cat inside your home.
-Don't leave your windows open for them to climb through either.
+Don't leave your windows open for them to climb through.
 Keep your eye on them always.

 Don't Keep Too Many Cats Together

-As much as cats love playing together when they are young, once they hit adulthood things go down south.
-The best number to go with is two.
-Once you have more than that, they become hard to control and will fight each other quite often.
-Breaking up a cat fight is pretty much impossible.
+As much as cats love playing together when they are young, once they hit adulthood, things will change.
+The best number to go with is usually two, depending on whether they are spayed/neutered and if you have males or females.

 If you have more than one cat:

 - The cat who was there first can become stressed out by the other cat(s) in their home, especially if the cat is older than the newcomer.

 - They can fight each other, leading to injuries that can be fatal.